wigging/batch-cstr-pyrolysis/README.md

 ## Documentation

 Documentation for this project is generated with LaTeX.
 The `tex` folder contains all the LaTeX files along with the associated figure files.
-See the `tex/main.pdf` to read the documentation.
+See the `tex/main.pdf` to read the documentation or click [here](https://github.com/wigging/fcic-pyrolysis/blob/main/tex/main.pdf) to view the PDF online.